vectorgrp/sil-kit-pkg/README.rst

 Building the package
 ********************
-When you have acquired the necessary dependencies and have done the necessary setup all you need to do is run
+The `build_deb.sh` script can be used to build the SilKit package.
+It takes the current Ubuntu release version as an optional argument.
+E.g. to run it on Ubuntu 22.04 use:
 .. code-block:: shell
-    ./.github/actions/build_deb.sh
+    ./.github/actions/build_deb.sh 22.04

 2-5 minutes later a freshly build  will be available in your working directory.
 The script should create the following files: